 Luther College students pay the same tuition and fees as other University of Regina students.

 The Luther College Residence hosts multiple social events and programs throughout the year, such as Christmas Dinner, International Night, Mardi Gras, and Karaoke Night.

 Luther College offers the best of both worlds: a smaller college environment with all the benefits of a larger university.

 ALL U of R students including Luther students can take Luther courses.

 Luther College opened the first residence on campus in 1971, and is still a “home away from home” to students: meals, laundry, and lifelong friendship included.

-Lyndon Carlson, in his first term of service, is new to the Board in 2016.
+Lyndon Carlson, in his first term of service, has served on the Board of Regents since 2016.
 He also retired in 2016 from a life-long career with Farm Credit Canada (FCC), where he served as Executive Vice President and Chief Marketing Officer.

 Prior to starting with FCC in 1982, Lyndon attended the University of Saskatchewan, graduating with a degree in Agricultural Economics.
 His love of agriculture is not surprising, considering he grew up on a mixed grain-beef farm near Buchanan, Saskatchewan.